Template-driven forms with form arrays in Angular

 method we can use Object.values

-to get all the values from our phonenumbers object and use the filter
+to get all the values from our phonenumbers object and

-that the phonenumber we want to delete isn’t part of the array anymore.
+method to make sure that the phonenumber we want to delete isn’t part of the array anymore.

-const phonenumbers = Object.values(this.snapshot.user.phonenumbers)
+const phonenumbers = Object

 (v, index) => index !== Number(key)